epictroller64/iturg-app/README.md

 Scraper is supposed to run daily and all price changes are recorded in the database.
 Currently not updating the data very often to keep OpenAI spending low.

-Pet project to help people flipping Apple products.
+Pet project to help people flipping Apple products (I also had a suitable domain name laying around, with no use).

 ## Features